 How to get Free Airport Lounge Access…

 When I was growing up, I was forever being told that there’s no such thing as a free lunch.
-A large number of years later, the ironic thing is that I’m writing this article about how to obtain free airport lounge access in the UK whilst eating my free lunch at Gatwick’s No 1 airport lounge.
+Many years later, the ironic thing is that I’m writing this article about how to obtain free airport lounge access in the UK whilst eating my free lunch at Gatwick’s No 1 airport lounge.

-Let’s face it, there are more and more people traveling and the airport is becoming a rather unpleasant place!
+Let’s face it, there are more and more people travelling and the airport is becoming a rather unpleasant place!
 The number of passengers at Gatwick has increased from 31.4 million in 2010 to 45.5 million in 2017 and as such it’s no surprise that more and more passengers are opting to fork out to tuck themselves away in an airport lounge.
-What if I told you that actually most people who use lounges don’t actually pay – they just know how to work the system and gain lounge access for free!
+You might be surprised to know that most people who use lounges don’t actually pay – they just know how to work the system and gain lounge access for free!
 Read on to find out the many tips and tricks of the trade…

 Completely Free Airport Lounge Passes

-The Card also comes with two further (and more valuable) perks.
-These include 20,000 reward points once you spend £2,000 in the first 3 months (this can be increased to 22,000 points by using this link) as well as free international travel insurance.
+The card also comes with two further (and more valuable) perks.
+These include 10,000 reward points once you spend £3,000 in the first 3 months (this can be increased to 12,000 points by using this link) as well as free international travel insurance.
 Not bad for a card which costs nothing for the first 12 months.
-After 12 months the annual fee increases to £140 pa however there’s nothing stopping you cancelling the card before 12 months and then signing back up after 6 months (the minimum amount of time) to receive a further 22,000 points sign up bonus!
+After 12 months the annual fee increases to £140 pa, however there’s nothing stopping you cancelling the card before 12 months is up!

 Free Airport Lounge Access with Elite Status

-I’m in a lucky position that I travel with work and as such have been able to work my way through various British Airways Airways Executive Status’ relatively quickly.
+I’m in a lucky position that I travel with work and have worked my way through the various tiers of British Airways Executive Club status relatively quickly.
 Similar to credit cards, strong competition between airlines has resulted in great rewards for frequent flyers through elite status.

-The British Airways operated lounges tend to be a little more luxurious – the fanciest of which is the Concorde Lounge in Heathrow T5 (reviewed here) however unfortunately Concorde lounge passes are only given to the most frequent flyers.
-Those with Silver status can access Galleries Lounges and Gold Card Holders are able to access First Class lounges for free.
+The British Airways operated lounges tend to be a little more luxurious – the fanciest of which is the Concorde Lounge in Heathrow T5 (reviewed here).
+Unfortunately Concorde Lounge passes are only given to the most frequent flyers.
+Those with Silver status can access Galleries Lounges and Gold cardholders are able to access First-Class lounges for free.